tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Case 1: The old path is dead, which leads to a timeout of RRC-1.

 As shown in {{fig-old-path-dead}}, a RRC message of type path_challenge (RRC-2) needs to be sent on the new path.
-In this situation the switch to the new path is considered legitimate (assuming that the attacker is unable to selectively drop packets).
+In this situation the switch to the new path is considered legitimate.
 The sender will reply with RRC-3 containing a path_response on the new path.

 ~~~~
    ...................>+--------+